lvalovits/ISVG-IM-Automation-Powershell/README.md

 - unit test exporting to csv and re-importing it to compare objects
 - ldap objects
 - import-export operation
+	- the singleton eliminates the possibility of working with 2 different environments (e.g. auto export->import)
 - replace ISIM by ISVG IM
 - utils_connections.ps: SSL checker
 	- Test self-signed certs